When Should We Introduce Safety Interventions During Pretraining?: Discussion

 Our work studies the role of different safety curricula, or how the timing of safety pretraining interventions (e.g., when and how safety-augmented data enters pretraining) impacts the robustness of our models.
-Our experiments show that incorporating safety pretraining interventions indeed help, and the clearest result is that there is much improved robustness after benign finetuning when pretraining interventions are introduced earlier (e.g., at 0\% or 20\% of the pretraining tokens).
-This also manifests into impacts on the model's underlying representation geometry; incorporating interventions and metadata earlier in pretraining leads to greater separation of safe vs unsafe content.
-Taken together, these findings highlight how the timing of safety interventions is an important choice in shaping a model’s generations and internal representations, offering guidance for building more trustworthy and socially responsible language models.
+Our experiments show that incorporating safety pretraining interventions indeed help, but the best timing depends on the setting: delayed interventions (e.g., 20\%--60\%) can yield stronger robustness under standard decoding and against adversarial jailbreaks, while early interventions (0\%) improve steerability under safety-aware inference (SafeBeam) and yield clearer separation of safe vs unsafe content in representation space.
+Taken together, these findings highlight how the timing of safety interventions is an important choice in shaping a model’s behavior, offering guidance for building more trustworthy and responsible language models.

+\paragraph{Why does timing matter?} While our experiments establish that intervention timing significantly affects outcomes, understanding the underlying mechanisms remains an open question.
+We offer several hypotheses for future investigation.
+For standard top-k decoding, delayed interventions (20\%-60\%) may succeed because the model benefits from first acquiring general linguistic competence and world knowledge before safety signals are introduced.
+Early safety interventions might compete with or interfere with learning basic representations, potentially causing the model to develop shallow safety heuristics rather than robust understanding.
+By contrast, when the model has already formed stable representations of language and concepts, safety interventions may integrate more deeply into these existing structures, making them harder to remove through subsequent finetuning.

+For SafeBeam inference, early interventions may help because the metadata-based steering mechanism relies on strong, well-calibrated associations between the harmful content tag and genuinely unsafe material.
+Introducing these associations from the start of training allows them to be reinforced throughout the entire pretraining process, resulting in more reliable probability estimates that SafeBeam can exploit.
+This interpretation is supported by our representation analysis (Figure 6), which shows that early interventions with metadata yield the cleanest separation between safe and unsafe content in representation space.

+A limitation of our study is that the introduction of safety pretraining interventions at different times during pretraining means that certain models have seen more synthetic contextualized data or refusal data.
+However, we note our main effects are \textbf{not monotonic} in the number of intervention tokens (i.e., “more intervention tokens” do not consistently yield safer models), suggesting that \emph{when} safety-augmented data is introduced matters beyond total quantity.